Grow your real estate business by establishing your unique brand.

 Nowadays, it’s most likely that your future clients will get their first impression of you online.
 When someone gives you a referral for anyone providing a service, what’s the first thing you do?
 Search them online and check out their website and social channels to get a feel for their brand and services!
 Most of us do this, even if we’re not consciously wondering, “What is this person’s brand like?”

 When someone searches for you (or, better yet, stumbles upon you) online, you want to put your best foot forward.
-The best thing you can do to develop a strong online brand is to invest in a professional website.
+The best thing you can do to develop a strong online brand is to invest in a professional realtor website, including lowering your website’s bounce rate and improving its SEO-friendliness so people can find your brand via Google search.
 Your website should include the messaging and visual branding that you’ve already carefully created in a simple and easy-to-follow format.
 Communicate your niche and expertise clearly here and all of your branding work will be much more likely to pay off!

 You’ll also want to set up social media profiles with your logo and professional headshots.
 Which social platforms you choose to develop a presence on will depend on your niche, your brand, and your marketing style.
 If social media marketing feels overwhelming initially, choose one or two platforms to focus on and make a consistent effort on those instead of spreading yourself too thin.